-Travel and Settling-in Costs As a student coming in F-1 or J-1 status, you have demonstrated to the U.S. government that you can finance your education without working in the United States.
+Travel and Settling-in Costs: As a student coming to the U.S. in F-1 or J-1 status, you have demonstrated to the U.S. government that you can finance your education without working in the United States.
 Before you leave, you should determine how much money you will need for the first weeks of your stay on campus.

 One of the most important things you will have to take care of before you start your studies in the United States is finding a place to live.
 This is an important decision since it will be one of your biggest expenses and will affect your personal and academic adjustment.

-- Off-campus Housing– For an extensive list of Washington, D.C., area off-campus housing links, including roommates, group houses, apartments, and more, please visit the ISSS Web site.
+Off-campus Housing– For an extensive list of Washington, D.C., area off-campus housing links, including roommates, group houses, apartments, and more, please visit the Off-Campus Housing Resources website.

-- Temporary Housing – Information about temporary housing, including youth hostels and hotels, for students who plan to live off campus and need a place to stay while searching for housing can be found on the Housing and Dining Web site.
+Temporary Housing – Information about temporary housing, including youth hostels and hotels, for students who plan to live off campus and need a place to stay while searching for housing can be found on the ISSS Housing site.